Electronic Design - Autodesk Fusion Electronics Design Software | Autodesk

 Choosing electronic components based on their specifications, performance characteristics, availability, and cost.

-Transferring the circuit diagram into a printed circuit board (PCB) layout.
+Transferring the circuit diagram into a printed circuit board (US Site) (PCB) layout.
 Involves arranging electronic components, traces, vias, and other elements on the board for proper functionality and electrical performance.

 Conducting various tests to validate the design, including functional testing, electrical testing, and performance evaluation to assure component functionality.